Cruise Line Price Drop and Rebook Policies for Every Major Line

 The play: Without a written guarantee, your leverage before final payment is the implicit threat of cancellation and rebooking.
 Most reps know it's easier to reprice than lose the booking.
 After final payment, don't expect movement.

 Before final payment: Disney will adjust your fare to match a lower price if you call and request it before the final payment date.
-This is not an automatic guarantee — you need to ask.
+Disney won't reprice proactively — you have to call.
+This is not an automatic guarantee and isn't published as a formal policy.

 After final payment: No price adjustments.
 No onboard credit.
 No upgrades.